scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

    Scaling of Awkward Arrays and pure Python loops for the bike routes calculation shown in the text. :label:`bikeroutes-scaling`

+The performance advantage is due to Awkward Array's precompiled loops, though this is mitigated by the creation of intermediate arrays and many passes over the same data (once per user-visible operation).
+When the single-pass Python code is just-in-time compiled by Numba *and* evaluated over Awkward Arrays, the runtime is 250× faster than pure Python (same architecture).

 Scope: data types and common operations
 ---------------------------------------

-Awkward Array supports the same suite of abstract data types and features as "typed JSON" serialization formats—Apache Arrow, Parquet, Protobuf, Thrift, Avro, etc.

-Namely, there are
+Awkward Array supports the same suite of abstract data types and features as "typed JSON" serialization formats—Arrow, Parquet, Protobuf, Thrift, Avro, etc. Namely, there are

 * primitive types: numbers and booleans,
 * variable-length lists,